PRS12/roshana-Sabaa-bkp/src/README.md

 Simply open [Lovable](https://lovable.dev/projects/1aff8c29-a56d-4d46-a5c4-34b31ee2ffa1) and click on Share -> Publish.

-## Can I connect a custom domain to my Taleem-Dekhteerproject?
+## Can I connect a custom domain to my Roshana-Sabaaproject?

 Yes, you can!